cimbul/hasklog/doc/Manual.rst

 Compiler
 --------

-The compiler is defined in ``src/Prolog/Compiler.hs``.
+The compiler is defined in ``src/Hasklog/Compiler.hs``.
 Its job is to take the rules in a program and translate them to a series of instructions for the Warren Abstract Machine (WAM).
 The details of the WAM are much too complicated to lay out here, but they can be found in *Warren’s Abstract Machine: A Tutorial Reconstruction* by Hasan Ait-Kaci (`here <http://wambook.sourceforge.net/wambook.pdf>`_).
-The version of the WAM targeted by HProlog is the one laid out in chapters 1-3 of that book.
+The version of the WAM targeted by Hasklog is the one laid out in chapters 1-3 of that book.
 It does not include the many optimizations in chapter 4.